pecknigel/learning-resources/open-tasks.md

 # Open Tasks

 Tasks available to work on.
-Gain real coding and engineering experience while supporting the school’s growth.
+Gain real software development experience while supporting the school’s growth.

 These are rough notes intended for looking over when someone has availability.